What to Do in Palo Alto: A Local’s Guide for Solo Female Travelers

 - President’s Terrace – The Graduate Palo Alto Hotel’s Rooftop Bar

-- Museum of American Heritage – history of technological innovation from 1750 to 1950
+- Museum of American Heritage – A unique peek at tech history from 1750–1950

 You may also want to check out the other posts on Cities in Silicon Valley.